-All Points East is a 10-day event consisting of six days of world class ticketed music events and four days of free midweek community-focussed activities.
+Luno presents All Points East is a 10-day event consisting of six days of world class ticketed music events and four days of free midweek community-focused activities.
 The event attracts hundreds of thousands of visitors each year.

 Our aim as a responsible event organiser is to ensure we are working to maximise the ways in which our event makes a positive impact, whilst reducing the negative impacts on the environment and community.

-Here are some of the things we do to ensure All Points East is a sustainable and responsible festival:
+Here are some of the things we do to ensure Luno presents All Points East is a sustainable and responsible festival:

 - We achieve zero waste to landfill.

-- There is a 'no plastic straw' policy across the festival and bars.
+- There is a 'no pointless single use plastics' policy across the festival and bars.

 - Plastic serve-ware is banned at all food trader stands – all food packaging and cutlery is compostable.